Nissan Sunny: YLN 302/303

-B11 (1981–1985)
+Fifth generation (B11; 1981)

 Introduced in late 1981 (at the Tokyo Motor Show), the B11s were the first front-wheel-drive Sunnys, predating by a year and a half the switch to front-wheel drive by their main Toyota Corolla rival, and were exported to the United States as the Nissan Sentra from the 1982 model year onwards.
 European sales began in May 1982, with this version of the Sunny going on sale at a time when front-wheel drive was quickly becoming the most popular layout on family cars in Europe.
 The B11 series shared its engines and much of its underpinnings with the Nissan Pulsar (N12) which launched around the same time, effectively providing the hatchback body style in this size class which in the European market was becoming the widely preferred configuration.
 Because the Sunny and Cherry/Pulsar had grown substantially to fill this market need, the supermini size class was filled by the Nissan Micra/March that also launched the same year.
 Ultimately, the Sunny and Cherry/Pulsar lines converged in the European market for the N13 generation in 1986.

 The chassis code returned to the original "B" designation, then added "11" to signify a new start.
 The B11 was the first Sunny to be available with a diesel engine, the 61 PS CD17 of 1.7 litres.
 Most markets received 1.3 or 1.5-litre four-cylinder engines, although for some markets with strict taxation (such as Greece), the 50 PS 1-litre E10 engine was also available.
 The 1.3 and 1.5 as sold in Europe have 60 and 75 PS respectively.

 The fuel injected 1.5 L turbo was introduced to Japan only September 1982, offered only in the 3-door hatchback body style, and was called the "Sunny Turbo Leprix", and was rarely exported.
 The installation of a turbo on the top level model enabled Nissan to offer a performance version without unduly increasing emission tax liability for Japanese buyers, while offering higher fuel efficiency and lower emissions than a larger, conventionally tuned engine.
 The turbo and the diesel were both later additions to the lineup, having been presented in September 1982.
 The Sunny Turbo Leprix was sold in the United Kingdom as the "Sunny Maxima Coupe", alongside the "Sunny Maxima" sedan.